ASTex-ICube/semiproctex/README.md

 ## Note

 This work can be seen as a small step in the spirit of the "Inverse Shade Trees" approach, being able to retrieve the appearance from an image as a graph of nodes and edit it interactively.
 Node-based texturing tools from industry (such as Substance Designer) could benefit from this kind of "art-directable" textures and materials to create complex appearances.
-This work also tries to mix Research, Industry and Art to enhance the creativity and productivity of digital artists from video game and film industries.
+This work also tries to mix Research, Industry and Art to enhance the creativity and productivity of digital artists from the video game and film industries.

 ## Supplemental materials